hadmacker/asd_notes/README.md

 > It seems that for success in science or art, a dash of autism is essential.
 > Hans Asperger

+> You can't blend in when you were born to stand out.
+> R. J. Palacio

 > This above all; to thine own self be true.
 > Shakespeare

+> The most interesting people you'll find are ones that don't fit into your average cardboard box.
+They'll make what they need, they'll make their own boxes.
+> Dr. Temple Grandin

+> Most of our tensions and frustrations stem from compulsive needs to act the role of someone we are not.
+> Janos (Hans) Selye, M.D., The Stress of Life
+> Quoted by Gabor Mate in The Myth of Normal: Trauma, Illness, and Healing in a Toxic Culture

 > There is no missing puzzle piece of them you need to find.
 > They are whole and all there even if you don’t know how to understand them yet.